ArcanaFramework/arcana/docs/source/getting_started.rst

     $ arcana derive brain_mask

-Applying an Analysis class instead of a Pydra task/workflow follows the same steps up to the 'add-sink' call (sinks are automatically added by the analysis).
+Applying an Analysis class instead of a Pydra task/workflow follows the same steps up to 'add-source' (sinks are automatically added by the analysis class).
-The following example applies a generic T1w analysis class to the dataset, calculates the average cortical thickness for each session of each subject, and then plots a histogram of the distribution at Timepoint 'T3'.
+The following example applies methods for analysing T1-weighted MRI images to the dataset, then calls the methods calculates the average cortical thickness for each session of each subject, and then plots a histogram of the distribution at Timepoint 'T3'.

 .. code-block:: python